Texas is running out of execution drug pentobarbital

 Dieter said all executions carried out in the United States during the past 13 months have used pentobarbital.
 He said some states are in the process of obtaining the necessary legal approval to switch to other sedatives.

-One option is the surgical anesthetic propofol, which was blamed for the 2009 death of singer Michael Jackson and Missouri revised its execution protocol in 2012 to include it.
-But the state has not had an execution since the protocol was changed.
+One option is the surgical anesthetic propofol, which was blamed for the 2009 death of singer Michael Jackson and has been used in executions by the state of Missouri.

-Makers of the drug have objected to its possible use in executions.
+But this drug raises a similar problem.
+The British-based company that markets it, AstraZeneca, has said that after the Missouri execution it will not allow any of its products to be exported for use in capital punishment.

 States might consider turning to so-called compounding pharmacies, small laboratories that can remix existing narcotics to fill specific needs, generally on the order of a doctor, Dieter said.
 But compounding pharmacies might also be reluctant to cooperate on moral grounds.